You’re trying to climb through the rankings…

 Why you Should Focus on White Hat SEO Instead…

-Jokes aside, increasing your rankings with white hat SEO (the opposite of black hat SEO) has absolutely no risk.
+Jokes aside, increasing your rankings with a legit SEO strategy (the opposite of black hat SEO) has absolutely no risk.
 Sure – it might take longer (6 to 12 months often) but you’re in this business for the long-haul, right?
 You’re not just here for a month or two, you’re here to stay.

 So take the time to invest in your website and your rankings the right way.